Muntadhar al-Zaidi: Kidnapping and detention

 After his kidnapping, al-Zaidi told Reuters; "My release is a miracle.
 I couldn't believe I was still alive."
 The editor of Al-Baghdadia TV described the kidnapping as an "act of gangs, because all of Muntadhar's reports are moderate and unbiased."
-Al-Zaidi has also been arrested twice by the United States armed forces in Iraq.
-In January 2008, al-Zaidi was detained overnight by US troops as they searched his residence.
+Several months later, in January 2008, Al-Zaidi was arrested by the United States armed forces in Iraq, and detained overnight by US troops as they searched his residence.
 The soldiers later offered him an apology.